Information Box Group

 Stuart Phillips

-Professor; Associate Chair, Research; Director, Physical Activity Centre of Excellence (PACE); Director, McMaster Centre for Nutrition, Exercise, and Health Research; Canada Research Chair (Tier 1)
+Professor; Director, McMaster Centre for Nutrition, Exercise, and Health Research; Canada Research Chair (Tier 1)

 Martin Gibala